tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/prework/mac_installations.md

 ![Chrome Installer](chrome_installer.png)

 First, note that you've mounted the Chrome disk image.
 Great.
 Next, note that it brought up an installer window.
-This guy's just giving you an easy way to install something.
-If you grab the Chrome icon and drag it to the blue Applications folder, under the hood that's **exactly the same** as what you did for Atom: you dragged it into the same Applications folder as before.
+This is just Google giving you an easier way to move the `.app` file into your Applications folder.
+If you grab the Chrome icon and drag it to the blue Applications folder, under the hood that's **exactly the same** as what you did for Atom.

 When you've done this, just close the installer window, eject the disk image, and delete the `.dmg` file you downloaded.